- About PS&F

-Beginning in 2014 the individual heath insurance market will change dramatically.
+Beginning in 2014 the individual health insurance market will change dramatically.
 Individual health insurance policies will be offered with no medical underwriting and no pre-existing limitations.
-Individuals who qualify may also be able to collect subsidies (federal premium tax credits and cost sharing reductions) when purchasing individual health insurance through a public (State and Federal) Exchange.
+Individuals who qualify may also be able to collect subsidies (federal premium tax credits and cost-sharing reductions) when purchasing individual health insurance through a public (State and Federal) Exchange.

 Individual Health Insurance Strategies Considered by Employers